Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Forecasting set-up

 In addition to its core functionality, FISK is thoughtfully designed to allow for the generation of intermediate results at any stage of the pipeline.
 This feature is particularly beneficial for validation purposes, as it enables thorough examination and verification of each step in the process.
-Furthermore, the code is meticulously crafted to be easily extendable, modifiable, and upgradable.
+Furthermore, the code is designed to be easily extendable, modifiable, and upgradable.
 This flexible architecture ensures that FISK can readily adapt to evolving investigation, accommodate new models or methodologies, and integrate advancements in future analyses (for example, including the modelling of the galaxy bias).
-Such a design approach not only enhances the utility and longevity of FISK but also fosters a dynamic environment for continuous improvement and innovation in Fisher analysis.